morris/vanilla-todo/README.md

 saying you don't need library X, and then proceed in describing how to roll your own untested, inferior version of X.

-We're missing thorough examples of complex web applications built only with standard web technologies, covering as many aspects of the development process as possible.
+What's missing are thorough examples of complex web applications built only with standard web technologies, covering as many aspects of the development process as possible.